 It's true that the influx of antibacterial cleaners seems to have overtaken many areas, but you're right to question whether or not you need to use antibacterial cleaners in your home.

-One of the problems with the use of antibacterial cleaners is that, to be effective, they need to be left on the surface for up to two minutes before being wiped away.
-Many people are not patient enough to allow the antibacterial cleaners to have time to work.
-Antibacterial cleaners do not kill the viruses that are responsible for many common illnesses.
+One of the problems with the use of antibacterial cleaners is that to be effective; they need to be left on the surface for up to two minutes before being wiped away.
+Many people are not patient enough to allow antibacterial cleaners to have time to work.
+Antibacterial cleaners do not kill viruses that are responsible for many common illnesses.

 Overall, proper food handling and handwashing techniques along with regular cleaning with soap or detergent and water should be enough to keep your family healthy.
-Families who wish to use antibacterial cleaners should not worry that their use will lead to antibiotic-resistant strains of bacteria, but should follow the instructions to fully utilize the antibacterial properties.
+Families who wish to use antibacterial cleaners should not worry that their use will lead to antibiotic-resistant strains of bacteria, but should follow the instructions to utilize the antibacterial properties fully.